shtaif/Qyu/README.md

 #### `signal`:

-An optional [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) for de-queing a pending job(s) that hasn't started yet.
+An optional [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) for de-queing a pending job that hasn't started yet ([what if the job had already started?](#aborting-a-job-that-had-already-started)).
 When aborted by the user, the promise from the job's queueing will immediately reject with the abort [reason](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/reason) as an error value. *(default: `undefined`)*

 ```ts
 const q = new Qyu({ concurrency: 1 });